-How would a career break affect my super?20 Jul 2021 2 min read
+How would a career break affect my super?01 Jul 2023 2 min read

 If you’re thinking about taking a break from work — whether it’s for study, family or any other reason — one of the major considerations is how it will affect you financially.
 You need to work out how you’ll cover your day-to-day expenses when you’re not receiving your usual income, as well as ensuring you have a buffer for unexpected costs.

 Part of the financial equation that’s easy to overlook is your super.
-When you’re not working, you’re not receiving the superannuation guarantee (10% of your salary) that your employer contributes.
+When you’re not working, you’re not receiving the superannuation guarantee (11% of your salary for the 2023-24 financial year) that your employer contributes.
 If you move to part-time work, your super will also reduce accordingly.
 And it all adds up — taking one or more career breaks can make a significant difference to your eventual super nest egg.

 Fortunately, there are a number of ways that you can boost your super to help keep your retirement savings on track, before, during and after any career break you take.